Table of Contents

 - Twenty-four-hour esophageal pH monitoring: this study is useful in the assessment of efficacy of the therapy with PPIs and fundoplication in those patients who still complain of symptoms in spite of treatment.

 - Inflammatory cellular infiltration

-- Hyperplasia or dysplasia of the basal cells
+- Metaplasia, dysplasia or high grade dysplasia of the basal cells

 - Vascular abnormalities (reflecting increase in type 3 collagen depositions on healing)

 - Progressive inflammation, ulceration, damage of the muscular layers and of the myenteric plexus.

 CT (69% accuracy in the estimation of the depth of tumor, 82% in the assessment of the spread within organs) and EUS (92% accuracy in the assessment of the depth of lesions) are informative in detecting the stages of the malignant growth.